 Day 3 Kakadu/Katherine: This morning you have the option to take a scenic flight over Kakadu (at your own expense).
 The flight takes in views over the Arnhem Land escarpment, vast flood plains and billabongs.
 Later spend time exploring Kakadu’s other major Aboriginal rock art site – Nourlangie (Burrunggui), while your guide provides a glimpse into how the local Aboriginal people live.
 After lunch head south and stop to visit the historic gold-mining centre of Pine Creek.
 Stop for a quick dip at Maguk or Gunlom Falls, before continuing on to Katherine, where you'll settle in for the night at a private campsite near Nitmiluk National Park (Katherine Gorge).

 Day 4 Nitmiluk National Park/Darwin: Depending on the season, head out on a morning cruise along the inky waters of Katherine Gorge, or canoe between red rock walls that are up to 70 metres high (both of these activities are optional and at your own expense).
 This 23 million-year-old landscape was formed by the Katherine River, which flows from Arnhem Land out to the Timor Sea.
 After lunch experience an Aboriginal interpretive display to learn about the local indigenous culture.
 You'll have the chance to get involved in some great hands-on activities, such as fire-making, boomerang and spear throwing and painting your own indigenous-style artwork to take home as a souvenir.
-Afterwards hit the road back to Darwin, where your adventure comes to an end on arrival.

 Default meeting point: Adventure Tours Shop 52 Mitchell Street Darwin

 (This tour does not operate from November - March)